 A comprehensive family support programme at Manor Clinic, Southampton

-At Manor Clinic, we understand that substance addictions, behavioural addictions and co-occurring disorders can extend far beyond the individual seeking treatment.
+At Manor Clinic, we understand that substance addictions, (such as alcohol, cocaine, heroin or cannabis)behavioural addictions and co-occurring disorders can extend far beyond the individual seeking treatment.
 These issues can also have a huge impact on the lives of family members, close friends, work colleagues and others who care about or depend upon the individual.

 We also recognise that these individuals can play an essential role in the recovery process.
 For these reasons, we are proud to offer comprehensive family support to each of our patients and their immediate family, loved ones or others who have been impacted by their addiction and co-occurring challenges.
 Our family support programme has been specifically designed to address individual needs, strengthen relationships and educate family members on how best to support the individual’s continued recovery.

 Our dedicated family liaison team offers support to help family and friends understand their loved one’s illness, set and maintain healthy boundaries and develop more constructive ways of communicating, all within a safe and non-judgemental environment.

 As part of our family support programme, we offer family and friends the opportunity to participate in fortnightly family therapy sessions.
 Led by an experienced member of our family liaison team, family support sessions are excellent opportunities for the person in treatment and their loved ones to address the ways in which the addiction has impacted on them as individual and also as a wider unit.

 Family support also provides a structured and supportive environment in which family members can address the difficulties that they have experienced in a healthy and productive manner.
 Family members will also learn how to make lifestyle changes that will empower them to live healthier and more satisfying lives, whilst also providing the most effective support to the individual in treatment during their lifelong recovery journey.